Medical Assessor Code of Conduct

 - Compliance with this Code will enhance public confidence in the Commission and its processes and is an important aspect of the Commission meeting the objects of the PIC Act.
 It is also designed to promote collegiate, professional and harmonious relations among Medical Assessors.

-- This Code may be varied from time to time to ensure its relevance.
+- This Code may be varied from time to time.

 Definitions